Indiana American Legion Legacy Foundation

 We know that our men and women service demand more of us.
 As stated by Theodore Roosevelt IV., grandson of one of The American Legion’s founding members Theodore Roosevelt Jr. He stated in a recent event, “It demands that we remember our veterans and their families with concrete action – concrete actions that does not falter, that does not waiver, that is subject to the whims of politics, that belongs to neither party and belonged to no ambition other than to memory and duty.
 The American Legion’s founders believed that mission came ahead of party politics.”

 And today The Indiana American Legion and its 72,000 members stands ready to continue this legacy but we will need your help.

-Over the years, our organization has experienced a slight decline in membership.
 Membership dues have always been the primary source of funding throughout the history of the department.